 Stuart Lloyd

-Author of The Lightning Ridge Book (1967), Stuart Lloyd was born in Coonamble on 5 July 1902, son of Charles Lloyd and Jane Ferguson, and was educated in Sydney.
+Author of The Lightning Ridge Book (1967), Stuart Lloyd was born in Coonamble on 5 July 1902, son of Charles Lloyd and Jane Lloyd (nee Ferguson), and was educated at Scots College, Sydney.

 Stuart Lloyd was married twice, first to Patricia Joseph Clancy and later to Joan Dowbiggin.